 We are highly experienced trial lawyers, with an extensive personal injury background.
 We thoroughly understand the workers’ compensation system, the laws, and the judges that decide the cases.
 We know how to effectively strategize and present compelling evidence to secure the best possible outcome.

 If you need assistance with your workers’ compensation case, the skilled attorneys at Murphy Law Firm can help you with the initial workers’ compensation claims process, provide representation for an agency appeal, or argue your case in court.
-We have over 65 years of combined legal experience.
+We have 75+ combined years of experience.